HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 Assessment instruments used by Gravity are LOINC-encoded and questions chosen from the assessment instruments have been vetted by Gravity as [face-valid](https://mmshub.cms.gov/measure-lifecycle/measure-testing/evaluation-criteria/scientific-acceptability/validity#:~:text=correlation%20or%20equity-,Face%20Validity,measure%20score%20is%20not%20feasible).
-The National Library of Medicine [LHC-Forms](https://lhcforms.nlm.nih.gov/lhcforms)  provides a form builder to import LOINC-encoded assessment instruments and automate their conversion to [Questionnaire] and [QuestionnaireResponse].
+The National Library of Medicine [LHC-Forms](https://lhcforms.nlm.nih.gov/lhcforms) is a widget that renders input forms based on FHIR [Questionnaire] for web based applications.
+The [NLM form Builder](lhcformbuilder.nlm.nih.gov) is a tool that can be used to build and edit FHIR Questionnaires.
 Using [StructureMap], the question-answer pairs from [QuestionnaireResponse] can be converted to instances of [SDOHCC Observation Screening Response] and, where appropriate, [SDOHCC Condition].
 Generating Observations from [QuestionnaireResponse] supports searching for specific results which is difficult to do with [QuestionnaireResponse].
 In the future, to promote interoperability, a single StructureMap instance bould ideally be provided for each assessment instrument to ensure consistency in the Observations and Conditions (health concerns) generated from that assessment instrument.

 ### Standardization of Social Care Assessment Instruments